 What is Kurokesu?

 What started as a great way to burn my free-time has evolved into a full-time occupation – but from the start Kurokesu has been my passion.
 Initially I made all the parts and assembled every product myself, from USB cameras and lenses through to precision tools and motion systems.
 Of course, this took lots of time.
 Now I am able to focus solely on the engineering side of things, and work with various quality producers around the world.
 The business side of Kurokesu is also developing.
-I first started selling my products in late 2015, and this spring I was able quit my day job and focus 100% on Kurokesu.
+I first started selling my products in late 2015, and spring of 2017 I was able quit my day job and focus 100% on Kurokesu.
 Today, we supply research facilities at Google, Amazon, MIT, Intel and Bosch.
 Kurokesu has featured in numerous publications: Makezine, Diyphotography, Petapixel, Flipboard, Hackaday, EEVblog, Dangerousprototypes, Openalpr, 3dscanforum, Mgraves and more.
 So soon it will be the time to move to the next level.

 Of course, the next logical step is setting up a company.
 It happened!
 Since December of 2017 Kurokesu changed legal status to company.
 In that way, I could put together a really strong team and we could begin developing and producing some really amazing tools and devices.
 While I’m not quite ready to take on full-time staff (engineers, programmers, marketing and sales specialists) just yet, it’s clear that stage is not far off.
 So, if you’re interested in getting on board, feel free to get in touch.